TimFed2/OpenedAndClosedEyes/README.md

 # OpenedAndClosedEyes
-Given a set of 4000 greyscale lowresolution pictures of opened and closed eyes.
-The goal is to built classification model
+Given a set of 4,000 greyscale low-resolution pictures of open and closed eyes.
+The goal is to build a classification model

+## Model architecture
+After varying different models and paramters, I used pre-trained ResNet18 model with folowing parameteres:
+- Batchsize = 8
+- Optimizer - Adam(amsgrad = True, lr = 1.0e-4)
+- Schedular - StepLR(gamma = 0.1)

+For such specific data only RandomHorizontalFlip was used as an augmentation method.
+Results: 0.9430 accuracy on validation data, 0.97 acc on train data